Pharmacy, MPharm (Hons)

 Course Overview

-During your four-year integrated Master’s Degree (MPharm) in Pharmacy, you will follow a curriculum designed to reflect the way Pharmacists approach patients and how patients present to Pharmacists.
-We combine fundamental and complex scientific principles with how it is applied to give you a clear understanding of the practice of Pharmacy.
+During your four-year integrated Master’s Degree (MPharm) in Pharmacy, you will follow a curriculum designed to reflect the way pharmacists approach patients and how patients present to pharmacists.
+We combine fundamental and complex scientific principles with how it is applied to give you a clear understanding of the practice of pharmacy.

 Together with a strong focus on clinical and communication skills and digital technology, you will develop the academic, practical, and personal qualities to practice pharmacy competently and with confidence.